serokell/blog-posts/Introduction to Free Monads/article.md

     Implement a conventional `Monad` instance, and implement `convert :: FreeBinTree l a -> BinTree l a` using `foldFree` and a natural transformation `BinTreeF l a -> BinTree l a`.

-If you get absolutely stuck, the intended solutions to exercises are avaliable in the [GitHub repository with the examples][github-link] on the `solutions` branch.
+If you get absolutely stuck, the intended solutions to exercises are avaliable in the [GitHub repository with the examples][github-link] in the `solutions` branch.